michaelnordmeyer/michaelnordmeyer.github.io/_posts/2008-01-15-cant-wait-for-macworld-2008-keynote.md

 Either the rumors are vage and incomplete and therefore just useless, or the rumors are valid and cover all the details, which _seriously_ spoil the fun watching the keynote.
 I’ll never forgive me for having a peak at the Canadian Time magazine cover the day before the keynote in (wait a sec, hmm…) 2002 to get a first glimpse at the new iMac (flat panel, Luxo).

-Even if you are not an Apple fan or don’t plan on buying new stuff, a Steve Jobs keynote is always fun and enlighting.
-If you have ever been bored to death by some cheesy PowerPoint slide show displayed by an even more boring presenter, _please_, do yourself a favor and watch Steve Jobs giving a keynote.
+Even if you are not an Apple fan or don’t plan on buying new stuff, a Steve Jobs keynote is always fun and enlightening.
+If you have ever been bored to death by some cheesy PowerPoint slideshow displayed by an even more boring presenter, _please_, do yourself a favor and watch Steve Jobs giving a keynote.

 _OK, so what would I like to have on tuesday evening?_